-Health Care Law and Compliance
+Health Care Ethics and Law

-Health care law and compliance is important because of its impact on technologists, patients and health care facilities.
-This content is geared toward legal and compliance issues that affect the employee and employer directly regarding accreditation and compliance issues.
+Health care ethics and law are important because of their impact on technologists, patients and health care facilities.
+This content is geared toward legal issues that affect the employee and employer directly regarding ethical behavior and scope of practice.
 In addition this content gives guidance on quality management techniques, including reporting, that can help mitigate noncompliance.
+Leaders in health care must promote and enforce ethics by identifying and reporting ethical issues within the facility.
+Ethical and legal compliance helps to ensure patients receive adequately patient-centered care, and that the institution is not liable for acts which might lead to litigation.

-- 1. Analyze various scenarios involving roles and responsibilities of radiologic technologists to determine if they are working within the scope of practice and using appropriate practice standards. - 2.
-Evaluate an existing quality management plan to determine if it complies with effective quality management principles. - 3.
-Determine implications of civil and criminal law upon professional licensing/certification and accreditation. - 4.
-Outline civil procedures followed when a complaint is filed. - 5.
-Analyze a situation to determine the type of patient consent granted. - 6.
-Identify strategies to assure that patient's rights are maintained. - 7.
-Differentiate between the employer's and employee's legal responsibilities. - 8.
-Identify the accreditation and compliance issues relevant to health care facilities.
+- 1. Assess challenges to determine how to act ethically based on personal, societal and professional standards. - 2.
+Apply principles and strategies of ethical behavior to cultivate an ethical environment. - 3.
+Analyze various scenarios involving roles and responsibilities of radiologic technologists to determine if they are working within their scope of practice and using appropriate practice standards. - 4.
+Evaluate an existing quality management plan to determine if it complies with effective quality management principles. - 5.
+Determine implications of civil and criminal law upon professional licensing/certification and accreditation. - 6.
+Outline civil procedures followed when a complaint is filed. - 7.
+Analyze a situation to determine the type of patient consent granted. - 8.
+Identify strategies to assure that patient's rights are maintained. - 9.
+Differentiate between the employer's and employee's legal responsibilities.